awsdocs/amazon-cloudfront-developer-guide/doc_source/popular-objects-report.md

 The value of `HitCount` as a percentage of the value of `RequestCount`\.

 **BytesFromMisses**
-The number of bytes served to viewers for this object when the object was not in the applicable edge cache at the time of the request\.
+The number of bytes served to viewers for this object when the object was not in the edge cache at the time of the request\.

 **TotalBytes**
 The total number of bytes served to viewers by CloudFront for this object in response to all requests for all HTTP methods\.